apguerreiro/HV4D/README.md

     make

-We recommend that you compile it specifically for your architecture.
+It is recommended that you compile it specifically for your architecture.
 Depending on the compiler and version of the compiler you use, there are different ways to achieve this.
 For recent GCC versions, make will pick a suitable -march argument based on the processor of the build machine.
 This can be overridden by passing a `MARCH=` argument to make.
 Similarly if you use the Intel C compiler, it will pick a sensible default architecture (`-xHOST`) for you.
 If you want to override this, pass `XARCH=` to `make`.
-So, to build for an Intel *Core2*, you would use:
+So, to build for an Intel *Core2* with the GCC compiler, you would use:

     make MARCH=core2

-If you are using the GCC compiler and:
+For the Intel C compiler you should use:

     make XARCH=SSSE3

-For the Intel C compiler.
-Generally, `make` will try to pick good flags for you, but you can override them by passing `OPT_CFLAGS` argument to `make` if you wish.
+Generally, `make` will try to pick good flags for you, but you can override them by passing an `OPT_CFLAGS` argument to `make` if you wish.
 To build an unoptimized version of `hv4d` you could run:

     make OPT_CFLAGS="-O0 -g"